DatDaiGia/datdaigia.github.io/_projects/4_project.md

 ---
 layout: page
-title: Liquor Recommendation
+title: Liquors Recommendation
-description: This project I directly worked with our customer in Japan.
-My task is to develop a Recommendation Algorithm that recommends similar liquors based on the given taste coefficients.
-My algorithm finally show superior performance over the very well-known sake recommendation website (https://sakenowa.com/).
-I also published 2 prestigious papers with the project.
+description: In this project, I worked directly with a customer in Japan to develop a recommendation algorithm that suggests similar liquors based on taste coefficients.
+The algorithm ultimately outperformed a well-known sake recommendation website (https://sakenowa.com/).
+This work also resulted in two publications in prestigious venues.
 img: assets/img/liquor.png
 importance: 1
 category: Recommendation System